danja/transmissions/docs/postcraft-site/articles/new-application-walkthrough.md

 see `docs/postcraft-site/articles/new-service-walkthrough.md`

-looks like I'll also need a `src/services/util/CaptureAll.js`, a singleton that all message will be received by
+looks like I'll also need a `src/services/util/CaptureAll.js`, a singleton that all messages will be received by

 ### 5. Initialise environment as needed

-The minimum necessary for a #Transmissions app is a `trasmission.ttl` TODO checkthis is the case
+The minimum necessary for a #Transmissions app is a `transmission.ttl` TODO checkthis is the case

 In the current setup, in the `transmissions` repo, the following should be created :